UPPMAX/R-python-julia-matlab-HPC/docs/python/packages_suggest.rst

 **********
-Question 2
+Exercise 2
 **********

 .. admonition:: Teaching goals

    	 Apply the documentation to load a Python package

-The Python package TensorFlow is not installed.
+The Python package Theano is not installed.

 - Use the module system to find which module you need to load.
 - Load the TensorFlow module.
 - Confirm that it works

 **********
-Question 2
+Question 3
 **********

 .. admonition:: Teaching goals

     Apply the documentation to install a Python package

-Do X. Then do Y.
+The Python package Theano is not installed.
+Install Theano.

 #####
 Links